10 Questions Expecting Moms Ask

-One of the most exciting times in pregnancy is preparing the baby’s nursery!
-If you do plan on painting your own nursery, follow these simple guidelines to decrease likelihood of paint exposure:
+Preparing the nursery is one of the most exciting things about expecting a new baby!
+If you do plan on painting your own nursery, follow these simple guidelines to decrease the likelihood of paint exposure:

 - Make sure the room is well ventilated.
 This is easily accomplished by opening windows and turning on fans to increase air circulation.
 Also, wearing a mask will help to decrease fume inhalation.